microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnit.md

 ### -Visibility

 Specifies the visibility of the administrative unit.
 Defaults to `public` if not set.
 Set to `HiddenMembership` to hide membership from nonmembers.
-This is an optional parameter.
+This parameter is optional.

 ```yaml
 Type: System.String